How Much Income Do You Need to Have to Qualify for Refinancing?

 How to Calculate Your Total Obligations

-Compile a list of ALL of your loan payments, including personal obligations such as home mortgages, auto loans and student loans.
-Annualize all payments so you can compare your total annual income to total annual payments.
+Compile a list of ALL of your loan payments, including personal obligations such as home mortgages, auto loans, and student loans.
+Annualize all payments so that you can compare your total annual income to total annual payments.

 How to Calculate Loan Qualification